 The benefits of eating bones are greatly reduced by cooking, and it can actually create dangers.
 Cooking bones renders the natural calcium almost unavailable for absorption, losing that vital source of mineral availability.
 Cooked bones are much tougher, and more brittle than raw bones, and will actually blunt animal’s teeth after regular chewing, or can even cause broken teeth.
 They also break into large chunks more easily, and can result in your pet swallowing a piece too large to digest, and then a quick visit for some veterinary attention as cooked bones do not digest or breakdown in the stomach.

 The basic guide for choice of bones is really decided by the size of the dog.
 Large dogs can handle larger bones, like lamb necks, lamb shanks, whole rabbit, whole chickens or chicken carcasses, kangaroo tails.
-Smaller dogs will fare better with chicken frames, chicken necks or wings, lamb flaps, brisket bones, ribs etc. My favourites are Kangaroo tails, brisket bones and chicken frames.
+Smaller dogs will fare better with chicken frames, chicken necks or wings, lamb flaps, brisket bones, ribs etc. Our favourites are Kangaroo tails, brisket bones and chicken frames.
 Remember that there are two distinct types of bones; those that are eaten easily and quite quickly, are nutritional, and provide all of the above listed benefits.
 Bones that are too large or tough, and end up scattered over the backyard, or buried in the lawn, and dug up or chewed on over many days, are more of a “toy”.
 They offer some dental hygiene effects, but minimal nutritional effect, and are more likely to lead to a broken tooth.
 They do however; keep many a dog happy for several hours a day.
 Try and get bones with some meat left on, as it encourages the dog to exercise the front incisor teeth while tearing at the meat.
 This is very important during puppy-hood, when the milk teeth are replaced by the adult teeth.
 The chewing and tearing action helps to dislodge the puppy teeth, and allow normal progression of the adult teeth.

 It can be hard to get an adult cat to start eating bones if it is not used to eating fresh meat.
 It can be equally hard if they already have bad teeth, or need dental help.
 The best thing is to get your cat started as early as possible, as a kitten, and then keep up a regular routine.
 You can try and tempt a fussy cat by making bone feeding into a game, putting the raw bone on a piece of string and playing a bit of “cat and mouse” until your cat is super keen to get a hold of the “prize”, they are then far more likely to try chewing it.